GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 Although the #acr("ASSL") solution should not dictate the movement policy, its output is accessible to the localization module.
 This data allows the model to accumulate knowledge along several consecutive steps to refine its prediction for the current sources' positions.
 The number of steps after which the method's output is evaluated will be denoted as the horizon $H$.
-Notably, only relative movement information may be leveraged to perform the task as the absolute agent position remains unknown.
+Notably, only relative movement information may be leveraged to perform the task, as the absolute agent position remains unknown.
 In this aspect, this formulation differs from problems where the robot's localization is also available.

 Sound sources model talking humans present at arbitrary positions within the room.
 Their positions are assumed to be static for an entire episode of $H$ steps.
+This simplifying assumption is necessary for the development of our current work.
+Future work may have to consider more complex source behaviors.

 === Pipeline Overview

-We explore leveraging the previously developed multi-source static localizer to tackle the #acr("ASSL") problem.
+We first explore leveraging the previously developed multi-source static localizer to tackle the #acr("ASSL") problem.
 The method's central concept is building and refining a 2D egocentric map that encodes the relative positions of each source.
-They are built to model the likelihood of the sources' presence in the surroundings of the robot.
+This map is built to model the likelihood of the sources' presence in the robot's surroundings.

 To build such a map, we start by running the #acr("SSL") model (@sec:ssl:multi_source) which provides an estimated #doa spectrum.
 This detection is then transformed into a _#doa map_ projecting the one-dimensional localization result to an egocentric 2D map containing the same information.
 Then, this map is combined with the ones from previous steps after having been transposed to the current robot frame.
-Different ways of operating this aggregation have been proposed.
+Different ways of operating this aggregation are  proposed.
 Finally, the 2D relative positions of the sources are extracted from this estimated egocentric map.

 The overall procedure for performing one step of active-#acr("SSL") is illustrated in @fig:active_ssl:method:pipeline and described in @algo:active_ssl:algo.